 Three complete burial chambers date from an even earlier period.
 Hundreds of reliefs from the chambers present us with a panorama of ancient Egyptian culture, and prove to be a mine of information on stylistic developments in the period around 2500 BCE.

 No less extraordinary are the findings from Sudan.
-They encompass artworks from the ancient Meroitic kingdom that flourished from 300 BCE to 400 ACE, such as reliefs from the chapels of the ancient pyramids in Meroë, a temple altar and the exquisitely crafted gold treasures of Queen Amanishakheto.
+They encompass artworks from the ancient Meroitic kingdom that flourished from 300 BCE to 400 CE, such as reliefs from the chapels of the ancient pyramids in Meroë, a temple altar and the exquisitely crafted gold treasures of Queen Amanishakheto.

 In terms of numbers, the largest group of exhibits at the museum is the sumptuous collection of original manuscripts from the Papyrussammlung.
 Taken as a whole they form an exceptional 'library of the ancient world' which includes Homer’s Iliad and two complete manuscripts of the Tale of Sinuhe.